kyma-project/kyma/tests/components/application-connector/README.md

 The tests are executed as a Kubernetes Job on a Kyma cluster where the tested Application Connectivity Validator is installed.
 The test Job is deployed in the `test` Namespace.
 ![Connectivity Validator tests architecture](./assets/connectivity-validator-tests-architecture.svg)

-> **NOTE:** Port `8080` must be excluded from redirection to Envoy, otherwise Connectivity Validator test Pod cannot pass the `X-Forwarded-Client-Cert` header to the Connectivity Validator.
+> **NOTE:** Port `8080` must be excluded from redirection to Envoy, otherwise Connectivity Validator test Pod cannot pass the `X-Forwarded-Client-Cert` header to Connectivity Validator.

 ### Building